-- a) Where pupils fail to make adequate progress, despite additional provision at Wave 2, the School seeks advice and involvement from external support services. - b) They are requested to: - Provide specialist assessments if appropriate; - Give advice on teaching strategies, aids, or materials, and; Provide short term support or training for staff. - c) The Pupil Profile Sheet is revised and new strategies are put in place following the involvement of pupil and parents. - d) Should the assessments identify that the pupil requires additional provision on a regular basis for an extended period then the School will apply for additional resources from the local authority. - e) The application will be evaluated against the funding criteria established by the Local Authority/ SENAR. - f) The SENDCo is responsible, on a daily basis, for providing support and mentoring, and allocating pupils with EHCPs a specified amount of support.
-The SENDCo is also supported in this duty by the Assistant SENDCo. - g) The process of target setting, monitoring and reviewing remains the same as at Wave 2 and learning coaches are fully involved.
+- a) Where pupils fail to make adequate progress, despite additional provision at Wave 2, the School seeks advice and involvement from external support services, where available. - b) They are requested to: - Provide specialist assessments if appropriate; - Give advice on teaching strategies, aids, or materials, and; - Provide short-term support or training for staff. - c) The Pupil Profile Sheet is revised and new strategies are put in place following the involvement of pupil and parents. - d) Should the assessments identify that the pupil requires additional provision on a regular basis for an extended period then the School will apply for additional resources from the local authority.
+This may be via an SSPP or EHCP assessment request. - e) The application will be evaluated against the funding criteria established by the Local Authority/ SENAR. - f) The SENDCo is responsible, on a daily basis, for providing support and mentoring, and allocating pupils with EHCPs a specified amount of support.
+The SENDCo is also supported in this duty by the Assistant SENDCo and Learning Coaches. - g) The process of target setting, monitoring and reviewing remains the same as at Wave 2 and learning coaches are fully involved.

-14.11 Statutory Assessment/Statements/Education and Health Care Plans
+14.8 Statutory Assessment/Statements/Education Health and Care Plans

-- a) If a pupil is in need of more specialist support from external agencies e.g. Speech and Language Therapy, the SENDCo, will discuss this with parent or carer and obtain their permission then liaise with the appropriate services. - b) A SEN Support Provision Plan (SSPP), if deemed appropriate, will then be written using information from all the adults who work with the pupil.
+- a) If a pupil is in need of more specialist support from external agencies e.g. Speech and Language Therapy, the SENDCo, will discuss this with parent or carer, obtain their permission and then liaise with the appropriate services. - b) A SEN Support Provision Plan (SSPP), if deemed appropriate, will then be written using

-- c) The parent or carer will be invited to contribute to the plan and attend all reviews to discuss the outcomes and plan for any further support. - d) If, after following an SSPP plan, a pupil still requires further support or, if they have lifelong or significant difficulties, they may undergo a 'Statutory Assessment Process' which is usually requested by the School but can be requested by a parent or carer, social worker or health care professional via the Local Authority Local Offer website. - e) This will occur where the complexity of need or a lack of clarity around the needs of the pupil are such that a multi-agency approach to assessing that need, planning provision and identifying resources, is required. - f) The decision to make an application to the local authority for assessment for an Education, Health and Care Plan will be taken at a progress review or in a Team Around the Child (TAC) meeting. - g) The application for an Education, Health and Care Plans will combine information from a variety of sources including: - Parents and carers - Teachers - SENDCo - Social Care - Health professionals - h) Information will be gathered relating to the current provision, action points that have been taken, and the preliminary outcomes of targets set. - i) A decision on whether to carry out a needs assessment will be made by a group of people from education, health and social care, who will then also decide whether or the child is eligible for an Education and Health Care Plan.
-This is not a decision made by the School. - j) Parents and Carers have the right to appeal against a decision not to initiate a statutory assessment leading to an Education and Health Care Plan.
+- information from all the adults who work with the pupil. - c) The parent or carer will be invited to contribute to the plan and attend all reviews to discuss the outcomes and plan for any further support. - d) If, after following an SSPP plan, a pupil still requires further support or, if they have lifelong or significant difficulties, they may undergo a 'Statutory Assessment Process' which is usually requested by the School but can also be requested directly by a parent or carer, social worker or health care professional via the Local Authority Local Offer website. - e) This will occur where the complexity of need or a lack of clarity around the needs of the pupil are such that a multi-agency approach to assessing that need, planning provision and identifying resources, is required. - f) The decision to make an application to the local authority for assessment for an Education, Health and Care Plan will be taken at a progress review or in a Team Around the Child (TAC) meeting. - g) The application for an Education, Health and Care Plans will combine information from a variety of sources including: - Parents and carers - Teachers - SENDCo - Social Care (where appropriate) - Health professionals (where appropriate) - h) Information will be gathered relating to the current provision, action points that have been taken, and the preliminary outcomes of targets set. - i) A decision on whether to carry out a needs assessment is then made by a group of local authority professionals from across education, health and social care.
+They will then also decide whether or the child is eligible for an Education and Health Care Plan.
+This is not a decision made by the School. - j) Parents and Carers have the right to appeal to the local authority against a decision not to initiate a statutory assessment leading to an Education and Health Care Plan.
+The local authority directly inform parents of their right of appeal when they are informed of the outcome of their application for assessment for an EHCP.